 The box widths are proportionate to the number of SKU’s for the category.
 The square symbols, which are joined by lines for illustration, indicate the group means for the category.
 Positive numbers refer to forecast improvements by our proposed methods with respect to the ADL-intra model.

-The products for which our proposed methods have greater advantages
+SKU characteristics and Forecasting Performance

-In this section, we try to shed lights on the characteristics of the product for which the ADL-intra-EWC method and the ADL-intra-IC method tend to achieve higher improvements compared to the ADL-intra model which overlooks the problem of structural change.
-We consider the following data characteristics for each of the SKU’s : 1) the average and standard deviation of both the prices and sales variables; 2) the frequency of the feature and display promotions for each of the focal products; 3) more advanced statistical measures suggested by Fildes (1992).
-For example, we include the proportion of outliers for the sales of each SKU.
+In this section, we wish to explore if our proposed methods, the ADL-intra-EWC method and the ADL-intra-IC method, have greater advantages for products with some specific characteristics.
+We consider the following data characteristics for each SKU : 1) the average and standard deviation of both the prices and sales variables; 2) the frequency of the feature and display promotions for each of the focal products; 3) more advanced statistical measures suggested by Fildes (1992).
+Furthermore, we include the proportion of outliers for the sales of each SKU.
 The value of the sales for product i will be identified as an outlier if ∆yi<Q1-1.5*(Q3-Q1) or ∆yi>Q3+1.5*(Q3-Q1), where ∆yi is the differenced value of the sales for product i.
 Q1 and Q3 are the first and third quantiles of ∆yi.
 For retailer product sales, these outliers are usually due to promotional activities.
 We also include the randomness measure by regressing yi,t' on T, yi,t-1',yi,t-2', and yi,t-3', where yi,t' is the sales value for product i at week t given that the outliers are removed and T is the time trend.
 The fitness of this autoregressive model (e.g., the R square) represents the systematic variation in the sales data which could be captured by simple models.
 Lastly, we include the linear trend of product sales measured as the absolute value of the correlation between yi,t' and the time trend.
 We then conduct the principle component analysis to summarize the information contained in those the nine explanatory variables described above, which mitigates the issue of multicollinearity.
 Table 7 shows the correlation between the original nine explanatory variables and the five constructed components, and we may interpret components 1 as “Price level and variation”, components 2 as “Sales level and variation”, components 3 as “Randomness and trend”, components 4 as “Outliers and Feature intensity”, and components 5 as “Display intensity”.

 Table 7.
 The pattern of the factors (small values are omitted for simplicity)